Output Devices

 • Chip: ATtiny1614

-I tested the board.
-I had not added the UPDI pin to the board, so I had to bypass the UPDI pin and connect my sensor pin to program my programmer.
+To begin with, I tested my custom microcontroller board.
+Initially, I realized that I had not added the UPDI (Unified Program and Debug Interface) pin to the board layout.
+As a result, I had to manually bypass this pin and connect my sensor pin directly in order to program the board using my external programmer.

 ATtiny1614 Pin TTL Converter Pin 3-Pin UPDI Programmer